scintill/electrum-web/docs/INDEX.md

 #### The Story of Electrum

-Electrum was created in 2011, in the aftermath of the largest online Bitcoin wallet theft ever perpetrated.
-Over 75,000 BTC had been stolen.
-Dr. Thomas Voegtlin, then a computer scientist at INRIA, set out to help Bitcoin users avoid future thefts by making centralized services completely unnecessary for convenient, daily usage of Bitcoin.
+Electrum was created in 2011, in the midst of the largest online Bitcoin wallet theft ever perpetrated.
+Over 75,000 BTC were stolen.

+Dr. Thomas Voegtlin, then a computer scientist at INRIA, set out to rectify this.

+Thomas would not stop until centralized wallet services like MyBitcoin.com were finished, and put to rest.

 Thomas began work on a special kind of Bitcoin wallet.
-To compete head-to-head with online wallets, Electrum needed to be simple and easy to use.
-In addition, it would need to be highly portable.
-Remarkably, Electrum would accomplish this by decoupling itself from the much larger and heavier `bitcoind`, and focusing much more heavily on the user experience.
-This meant Electrum would start instantly, and it meant Electrum could run on Windows, Mac OS/X, Android, GNU/Linux, and \*BSD.
+It was simple, and easy to use.
+In addition, ran everywhere a Web browser would: Windows, Mac OS/X, Android and GNU/Linux were fully supported.

 In subsequent years, Electrum has seen thousands of hours of development time.
-It has become a mature and proven Bitcoin wallet for tens of thousands of users, who range from novices to Bitcoin exchange operators and core developers.
+It has become a finely tuned and proven Bitcoin wallet with tens of thousands of users, who range from novices to Bitcoin exchange operators and core developers.